thacherT1D/nextpage/_posts/2016-11-08-fish-to-zsh.md

-Steps for transitioning your terminal to zsh - fish is great, but some people like other options
+Steps for transitioning your terminal to zsh - fish is great, but some people like other options.

 Install [iTerm2](https://www.iterm2.com/) -- accept and install any available updates